Background

 Partners

-Nastassia Patin, CalCOFI & SCCWRP
+Nastassia Patin, CalCOFI & SIO

 Erin Satterthwaite, CalCOFI & CA Sea Grant, SIO, UCSD